JamesChiDuong/IIS_MEDS/README.md

    st-flash write build/KAT_test_Stream.bin 0x8000000
 ```

-Debug:
-In one console start st-util and check which debugging port is opened, by default 4242.
+Debugging: In one console start st-util and check which debugging port is opened, by default 4242.
 In another colsole, start gdb:

 ```console
    gdb-multiarch -ex 'set remotetimeout 10' -ex 'target remote :4242' -ex load -ex 'break main' build/KAT_test_Stream.elf
 ```

+(You might need to use arm-none-eabi-gdb instead of gdb-multiarch.)

+### PARAMETER:

 The default parameter set is the `toy` parameter set.
 Another parameter set can be selected using `PARAM_OBJ` in make file, e.g.: